SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 ```

 Whoa!
 We expected `composer.json` and `composer.lock` to be modified... that's
 how composer works.
-But something *also* modified some `symfony.lock` and added
+But something *also* modified a `symfony.lock` file... and
-a totally *new* `security_checker.yaml` file.
+added a totally *new* `security_checker.yaml` file!

 Ok, first, `symfony.lock` is a file that's managed by Flex.
 You don't need to
 worry about it, but you *should* commit it.
-It keeps a big list of which "recipes"
+It keeps a big list of which recipes
 have been installed.

 So, who created the other file?
 Open it up: `config/packages/security_checker.yaml`.
-Every package you install *may* have a Flex "recipe".
+Each package you install *may* have a Flex "recipe".
 The idea is *beautifully*
 simple.
-Instead of telling people to install a package and *then* create some
+Instead of telling people to install a package and *then* create this file,
-configuration file so the package works, with Flex, the recipe adds any files you
+and update this other file in order to get things working, Flex executes a
-need automatically!
-This file was added by the `sensiolabs/security-checker` recipe!
+*recipe* which... just does that stuff for you!
+This file was added by the
+`sensiolabs/security-checker` recipe!

 You don't need to worry about the specifics of what's *inside* this file right
-now: that's something we'll explain later.
-The point is, *thanks* to this file,
-we have a new `bin/console` command.
+now.
+The point is, *thanks* to this file, we have a new `bin/console` command.
 Run:

 ```terminal
 php bin/console